-Our inventory of prospects includes approximately 21 drilling locations at WCBB.
+Our booked inventory of prospects includes approximately 21 drilling locations at WCBB.
 The drilling schedule used in our December 31, 2009 reserve report anticipates that all of those wells will be drilled by 2012.
-From January 1, 2010 through April 30, 2010, we drilled six wells, one of which is currently drilling, and recompleted 26 existing wells at our WCBB field.
-We currently intend to recomplete approximately 14 additional wells.
-We currently intend to spend a total of approximately \$33.0 million to \$36.0 million to drill 19 to 21 wells and recomplete approximately 40 wells in our WCBB field during 2010.
+From January 1, 2010 through October 31,

+2010, we recompleted 59 wells and drilled 21 wells, with 19 completed as producers, one waiting on completion and one well was drilling.
+We currently intend to recomplete an additional six wells and drill an additional three new wells during 2010.
+Our aggregate drilling and recompletion expenditures are currently estimated to be approximately \$39.0 million to \$42.0 million to drill 24 wells and recomplete approximately 65 existing wells in our WCBB field during 2010.

-In our East Hackberry field, from January 1, 2010 through April 30, 2010, we drilled two wells, both of which are awaiting completion, and recompleted three wells.
-Currently, we are drilling our third well.
-We intend to recomplete up to five wells.
-Total capital expenditures for our East Hackberry field during 2010 are estimated at \$6.0 to \$7.0 million to drill and recomplete these wells.
+In our East Hackberry field, from January 1, 2010 through October 31, 2010, we recompleted eight existing wells and drilled seven wells, of which five were completed as producers, one well was waiting on completion and one well was drilling.
+We currently intend to drill one additional well during 2010.
+Total capital expenditures for our East Hackberry field during 2010 are estimated at \$15.0 to \$16.0 million.

-In the Permian Basin, we have identified 191 gross (95.5 net) future development drilling locations.
-From January 1, 2010 through April 30, 2010, five gross (2.5 net) wells were drilled in our Permian field, with the fifth gross well currently being drilled.
-We currently anticipate that our capital requirements to drill a total of 24 to 26 gross (12 to 13 net) wells and recomplete ten gross (five net) wells in the Permian Basin in West Texas will be approximately \$15.0 to \$17.0 million during 2010.
+In the Permian Basin, our booked inventory of prospects includes 183 gross (89 net) future development drilling locations.
+Nineteen gross (nine net) wells have been drilled on this acreage in 2010, of which 11 were completed as producers, six were waiting on completion and two wells were drilling.
+We currently anticipate drilling three to five additional gross (1.5 to 2.5 net) wells during 2010.
+We currently anticipate that our capital requirements to drill a total of 22 to 24 gross (10 to 11 net) wells and recomplete five gross (2.5 net) wells in the Permian Basin in West Texas will be approximately \$15.0 to \$17.0.